 The practice of releasing captive-reared fish into the wild for religious or other cultural reasons has become more common in the ACT in recent years.
-Cultural releases, sometimes called karma releases, have the potential to have serious impacts on native aquatic species from the spread of introduced species and pathogens.
-The ACT Government welcomes the cultural release of fish if it occurs within the guidelines set out in this document.
+Cultural and life releases (sometimes called karma releases) have the potential to have serious impacts on native aquatic species from the spread of introduced species and pathogens.
+The ACT Government welcomes Traditional Custodian and other cultural releases of fish if it occurs within the guidelines set out in this document.
 The release of live fish into ACT waters outside of these guidelines is illegal and may be counterproductive to the intention of the release.
 If an inappropriate species is chosen for the release it may soon die due to unsuitable habitat conditions or its inability to obtain food for itself.
-Golden Perch and Murray Cod are the species most suited to cultural release and permits in keeping with this policy can be applied for.
+Golden Perch and Murray Cod Mangi are the species most suited to cultural release and permits in keeping with this policy can be applied for.